danielkrainas/csense/README.md

   consul:
     param1: 'val'

-# the mock driver has no parameters so it can be declared as a string
+# the in-memory driver has no parameters so it can be declared as a string
-storage: 'mock'
+storage: 'inmemory'
 ```

 `storage` only allows specification of *one* driver per configuration.
 Any additional ones will cause a validation error when the application starts.